moismailzai/socioscapes/README.md

 >**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|**
 >**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;--&nbsp;&nbsp;[ .v i e w 1 ]&nbsp;&nbsp;--&nbsp;&nbsp;[ .v i e w 2 ]&nbsp;&nbsp;--&nbsp;&nbsp;[ ... ]**

-**Each level also includes a .meta member.
+**Each level includes a meta member that provides metadata.
 For instance, the root of a .scape file has two members, .meta, which stores metadata about the file itself, and .states, which stores an arbitrary number of screen states.
 A screen state is conceptualized as the complete contents of the DOM at a specific moment.
 A given .state member includes all of the data and configuration necessary to reproduce a corresponding screen state.
 A single screen state can include multiple maps, charts, graphs, and other visualizations.
 For instance, suppose a user wishes to create a thematic map of their neighbourhood and to display the way in which income is distributed across their city.
 Besides a map, they may also wish to include other materials, such as charts, graphs, and tables.
 Socioscapes distinguishes between 'layers', which are conceptualized as static groupings of raw numerical and geometric data, and 'views' which are conceptualized as unique DOM-rendered instances of such layers.
 Views are always directly incorporated into the DOM, layers never are.
 For example a chart contained within a DOM \<div\> element constitutes a socioscapes view, and the data in a layer can be used to produce multiple such views in the form of maps, charts, graphs, and tables.
 Since this is a common GIS scenario, both the socioscapes API and .scape files have been organized to facilitate this workflow.
 The .layer member of a .scape object can store an arbitrary number of unique views, and since views may themselves be broken up into sub levels (for instance a mapping API may allow you to stack multiple layers on a map that will ultimately reside in a